viswanathgs/ml-zettelkasten/papers-ml-fundamentals.md

   - Each merge op produces a new symbol which represents a characater n-gram.
 Frequent n-grams (or whole words) are eventually merged into a single symbol.
   - Final symbol vocab size = initial symbol vocab size + number of merge ops.
   - The number of merge ops is the only hyperparam to control.
-- Two methods of applying BPE:
+- **Two methods of applying BPE for Machine Translation**:
-  - Independent BPE: Separate tokenization for source and target vocabularies.
+  - **Independent BPE**: Separate tokenization for source and target vocabularies.
 Compact text and vocab size.
-  - Joint BPE: A single tokenization combining the source and target vocabularies.
-More consistent source and target segmentations (eg., avoids segmenting the same name differently in the source and target languages, which would make it a harder translation problem to learn)
+  - **Joint BPE**: A single tokenization combining the source and target vocabularies.
+More consistent source and target segmentations (eg., avoids segmenting the same name differently in the source and target languages, which would make it a harder translation problem to learn).

 ## [2021] RASP: Thinking Like Transformers